faucetsdn/daq/docs/troubleshooting.md

   trimmed to get more manageable file sizes for email attachments.
 * Unless you are developing for DAQ and want the latest code, ensure that you are on the latest stable software version tracked by the git tag `release_stable`.
+* If a test run blocks or errors out, try running `bin/troubleshoot` to detect some common misconfiguration and setup related issues.

 ## Test-Specific